dmccreary/circuits/docs/glossary.md

 An electric current flowing in one constant direction, without periodic reversal.

+#### Dependency Graph

+A directed graph representing dependencies of several objects towards each other.
+Items such as Concepts are represented as nodes and the items they depend upon are represented by arcs between the nodes.

+By convention, foundational

 #### Diode

 A semiconductor device that allows current to flow in one direction only, exhibiting low resistance in one direction and high resistance in the opposite.